With this guide, you’ll get the very fastest broadband speeds that your line is capable of.

 We have seen many interesting wiring set-ups in homes!
 Please resist the temptation of connecting your modem to an extension socket rather than the main BT master socket, or connecting your modem to the BT master socket using a long extension cable.
 These may significantly reduce your broadband speeds, and make your connection more susceptible to noise and interference.

-If you really want to locate your PC in a different room to the BT master socket, we strongly advise that you use a high-quality wireless (WiFi) router/ modem (such as the Billion 7800N) and connect your PC to it wirelessly.
-This may provide you with increased flexibility while maximising your broadband speed.
+If you really want to locate your PC in a different room to the BT master socket, we strongly advise that you use a high-quality wireless (WiFi) router/ modem and connect your PC wirelessly so that the modem can remain next to the master socket.
+This arrangement will maximise your broadband speed.

-7. Ensure the optimum SNR target margin is used on your line, tweaking the SNR target margin if your modem supports this
+6. Ensure the optimum target SNR is used on your line, tweaking the target SNR if your modem supports this

-The SNR target margin set on a broadband connection has a significant impact on download connection speed.
-The greater the SNR target margin, the lower the download connection speed.
-In most cases, a broadband connection can work well with an SNR target margin of 6dB, and on many lines 3dB (to maximise speeds) will be sufficient.
+The target SNR set on a broadband connection (by the BT exchange equipment) has a significant impact on download connection speed, as described in our SNR tweaking page.
+The greater the target SNR, the lower the download connection speed.
+In most cases, a broadband connection can work well with a target SNR of 3 dB.

-When a broadband connection is first made live, a default SNR target margin is set.
-For a BT-based broadband service, this is 6dB.
-When a broadband connection with TalkTalk first goes live, a 9dB default target SNR margin is set.
-Users migrating from BT-based services to TalkTalk LLU services should be aware of this since initial download speeds may be slower since the default target margin is higher than BT-based ADSL services (6dB).
+When a broadband connection is first made live, a default target SNR is set.
+For a BT-based broadband service, this is 6 dB.
+When a broadband connection with TalkTalk first goes live, a 9 dB default target SNR is set.
+Users migrating from BT-based services to TalkTalk LLU services should be aware of this since initial download speeds may be slower since the default target is higher than BT-based ADSL services (6 dB).

-We believe the initial default SNR target margin with TalkTalk services (9dB) is too high.
-The good news is that it is possible to get TalkTalk to reduce the default target SNR margin from 9dB to 6dB by making a request to decrease the target margin on the TalkTalk Members Forum.
+We believe the initial default target SNR with TalkTalk services (9 dB) is too high.
+The good news is that it is possible to get TalkTalk to reduce the target SNR from 9 dB to 6 dB by making a request to decrease the target SNR on the TalkTalk Members Forum.

 Intended to help maintain a stable connection, Digital Line Management continuously monitors a connection.
-For a number of reasons (such as line drops due to thunderstorms or increased errors on the line due to radio interference), the exchange equipment can increase (and sometimes decrease) the target SNR margin.
-As the target SNR margin is raised, so downlink connection speeds are substantially reduced.
+For a number of reasons (such as line drops due to thunderstorms or increased errors on the line due to radio interference), the exchange equipment can increase the target SNR.
+As the target SNR is raised, so downlink connection speeds are substantially reduced.

-In some situations, the SNR target margin can be increased up to 18dB, which can have a dramatic impact on download speeds.
+In some situations, the target SNR can be increased up to 18 dB, which can have a dramatic negative impact on download speeds.

-BT Broadband users generally cannot get the target SNR ratio changed, which can be particularly frustrating if the target margin has increased to relatively high levels.
-Users of BT-based broadband services will also struggle to get their target SNR ratio changed since BT is resistant to doing this for other ISPs.
+BT Broadband users generally cannot get the target SNR changed, which can be particularly frustrating if the target has increased to relatively high levels.
+Users of BT-based broadband services will also struggle to get their target SNR changed since BT is resistant to doing this for other ISPs.

-Tweaking of your SNR target margin is covered in more detail in our dedicated SNR tweak page.
-All modems are different, and many modems do not allow you to change the target SNR margin.
-If you are considering the purchase of a new modem, we would recommend that you purchase one that has the ability to adjust the target SNR margin.
+Tweaking of your target SNR is covered in more detail in our dedicated SNR tweaking page.
+All modems are different, and many modems do not allow you to change the target SNR.
+If you are considering the purchase of a new modem, we would recommend that you purchase one that has the ability to adjust SNR.
+Our favourite modem with advanced SNR adjustment capability is the Billion 7800DXL.
+For more information, visit our Billion 7800DXL review and guide (for full information on how to tweak the SNR).

-Bear in mind that reducing the target SNR margin on some lines may cause the broadband signal to drop more often, so you have to balance the increased speed with reliability.
-For many, the compromise may be perfectly acceptable and the line may not drop, even with low SNR margin, for weeks or indeed months.
+Bear in mind that reducing the target SNR on some lines may cause the broadband signal to drop more often, so you have to balance the increased speed with reliability.
+For many, the compromise may be perfectly acceptable and the line may not drop, even with low SNR, for weeks or indeed months.

-We are fans of SNR margin tweaking, as it can make a huge difference to downlink speeds.
-Many broadband users find that a high-quality modem can hold its connection for several weeks at a time with an SNR margin of about 3dB.
+We are fans of SNR tweaking, as it can make a huge difference to downlink speeds.
+Many broadband users find that a high-quality modem can hold its connection for several weeks at a time with an SNR of about 3 dB.
 However, bear in mind that your line may be different.
-If you find that your line becomes unstable at low target SNR margins, you can simply increase the margin until it becomes stable.
+If you find that your line becomes unstable at low target SNRs, you can simply increase the target until it becomes stable.

 We have rigorously tested many different broadband modems over the years, and we are often surprised by how different they are in terms of the speeds that they connect at and, in particular, their abilities to maintain their broadband connections.
 If your modem is relatively old, or you suffer from regular disconnections on your line, there may be significant benefits in upgrading, particularly if your current modem does not support target SNR margin tweaking.